 Antiquity Although the international trade in African textiles is dominated by European and Asian companies, most African nations have rich textile histories and great potential for profitable textile industries.
 Nigeria has tremendous potential for such an industry, however, modern Nigerians from the underemployed to the elite tend to prefer European and Asian imported fabrics for […]

-Posted August 2nd, 2016 by Ololade in Lagos Diaries
+Posted August 2nd, 2016 by Lolade in Lagos Diaries

 Exploring the art and science of getting US dollars into Nigeria securely.
 Lagos Diaries – Episode 7 from Ololade Siyonbola on Vimeo.

-Posted July 16th, 2016 by Ololade in Lagos Diaries
+Posted July 16th, 2016 by Lolade in Lagos Diaries

 Here is a quick entry as we set out to the market and get my daughter’s hair did.
 Enjoy!
 Hashtag with me! #lagosdiaries Written piece after the video!
 Lagos Diaries – Day II from Ololade Siyonbola on Vimeo.
 I also wrote about Money today!